Commuting Simplicity and Closure Constraints for 4D Spin Foam Models: Introduction

 The partition function of BF theory, after discretization on a 4-dimensional simplicial complex $\ck$ and its dual complex $\ck^*$, can be expressed as a sum over certain spin-foam amplitudes.
 Here a spin-foam amplitude is obtained by (1) assigning an SO(4) unitary irreducible representation to each triangle $f$ of $\ck$ (we label the representation by a pair $(j_f^+,j_f^-)$ for each triangle); (2) assigning a 4-valent SO(4) intertwiner to each tetrahedron $t$ of $\ck$ (we label the intertwiner by a pair $(i^+_t,i^-_t)$ for each tetrahedron).
 Then the partition function of BF theory can be written as \be Z_{\text{BF}}(\ck)=\sum_{\{j_f^\pm\}_f}\sum_{\{i^\pm_t\}_t}\prod_f\dim(j_f^+) \dim(j_f^-)\prod_\sig\big \{15j\big\}_{\text{SO(4)}}\lt(j_f^\pm,i_t^\pm\rt) \ee where the $15j$-symbol is the 4-simplex/vertex amplitude corresponding to the 4-simplex $\sig$.
-The partition function $Z_{\text{BF}}$ turns out to be independent of the triangulation $\ck$.
+The partition function $Z_{\text{BF}}$ turns out to be formally independent of the triangulation $\ck$.
 Clearly, as shown explicitly in Eq.(\ref{PL}), in order to obtain the partition function for quantum gravity as a sum of spin-foam amplitudes, one has to impose the simplicity constraint in the BF theory measure.
-When doing that, the resulting partition function is no longer triangulation independent (as it should not be because GR is not a TQFT) and thus one should in fact consider all possible triangulations and not only simplicial ones.
+When doing that, the resulting partition function is no longer triangulation independent\footnote{As it should not be because GR is not a TQFT in the classical level.
+Triangulation independence is understood as a feature in the quantization of classical TQFT, which should not be expected in the quantization of gravity.} and thus one should in fact consider all possible discretizations and not only simplicial ones.
 This is also necessary in order to make contact with the canonical LQG Hilbert space which contains all possible graphs and not only 4-valent ones.
-This has been recently emphasised in \cite{KKL} and the current spin foam models already have been generalised in that respect.
+This has been recently emphasised in \cite{KKL,DHR} and the current spin foam models already have been generalised in that respect.
 We believe our model also to be generalisable but will not deal with this aspect in the present work as this would draw attention away from our main point.

 Essentially, the very method of imposing the simplicity constraint {\it defines} the corresponding candidate spin-foam model for quantum gravity which why its proper implementation deserves so much attention.
 Currently the three most studied spin-foam models for quantum gravity (in Plebanski or Plebanski-Holst formulation) are the Barrett-Crane Model \cite{BC}, the EPRL Model \cite{EPRL}, and $\text{FK}_\g$ Model \cite{FK}.
 These three, a priori, different models are defined by three different ways to impose simplicity constraint on the measure of the BF partition function $Z_{\text {BF}}$.
 We will review these different methods of imposing the simplicity constraint briefly in what follows.